jasontread/s3-sync2/README.md

 `--cf-dist-id | -c` ID of a CloudFront distributuion to trigger [edge cache invalidations](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) on when local changes occur.

-`--cf-inval-always` By default CloudFront invalidations are triggered only by local changes.
-Setting this flag results in invalidations triggering by both local and remote/bucket changes (as detected by changes to `<LocalPath>` due to down synchronization)

 `--cf-inval-paths` Value for the
 [`aws cloudfront create-invalidation --paths`](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/create-invalidation.html)